Tetha/ATLauncher/README.md

 ### Coding Standards

-Please keep all line lengths to 100 characters and use 4 spaces rather than tab characters
+Please keep all line lengths to 100 characters and use 4 spaces rather than tab characters.

 ### Building